Normandabald/s3-static-website/README.md

 ### 9. Push Changes to GitHub Repository

-From a branch or directly push to `main` and let the Github Actions workflow take care of the rest!
+Merge your changes to `main` and let the Github Actions workflow take care of the rest!
-The Terraform CD is manually triggered by default, but you can change this in the workflow file by adding an event trigger like on push or schedule.
+The Terraform: CD action `terraform-apply.yaml` is manually triggered by default, but you can change this in the workflow file by adding an event trigger like on push to `main`:

 ```yaml
 on: